Simple API Integration

 yaml

-# GitHub Actions workflow for comprehensive API integration testing
+# GitHub Actions workflow for full API integration testing

 on: